-The organization is divided into four functional service areas that represent categories of services to residents.
+The County is divided into four functional areas that represent services to residents.
 El Dorado is one of 14 California counties that operate under a charter, allowing the County a limited degree of control over the number and duties of the governing board and some officials.
 A majority of the department directors are appointed by the Board of Supervisors, while other officials are elected to serve a four-year term.